$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules: Introduction

-We argue, extending the work in ref.~\cite{Hambrock:2013zya}, that the use of the equation of motion enforces the correlation of the non-parametric, sum rule specific, input parameters.
+We argue, extending the work in Ref.~\cite{Hambrock:2013zya}, that the use of the \eom enforces the correlation of the non-parametric, sum rule specific, input parameters.
 This can be seen as an application of the large energy limit (LEL) ideas \cite{Charles:1998dr} to the sum rules on the light-cone.
-It is in giving numerical predictions and not relying on the heavy quark limit that the LCSR computations go beyond the LEL ideas \cite{Charles:1998dr}; including the use of the factorisable hard $\alpha_s$-corrections \cite{Beneke:2000wa}.
+It is in giving numerical predictions and not relying on the heavy quark limit that the LCSR computations go beyond the LEL ideas \cite{Charles:1998dr} (this includes the case factorisable hard $\alpha_s$-corrections \cite{Beneke:2000wa}).
 The LCSR therefore give corrections to the LEL \cite{Charles:1998dr} and soft-collinear effective theory (SCET) \cite{Beneke:2000wa} relations.
-Going beyond the SCET framework, of two soft form factors and hard $\alpha_s$-correction in the heavy quark limit, involves using the numerical predictions from LCSR, e.g.~\cite{Descotes-Genon:2014uoa}.
-Going beyond the SCET framework has become increasingly important since observables designed to minimise the impact of the soft form factors \cite{Descotes-Genon:2013vna} are, of course, sensitive to $1/m_b$-corrections.
+Going beyond the SCET framework of two soft FFs and hard $\alpha_s$-correction in the heavy quark limit involves using the numerical predictions from LCSR, e.g.~\cite{Descotes-Genon:2014uoa,Jager:2014rwa}.
+Going beyond the SCET framework has become increasingly important since observables designed to minimise the impact of the soft FFs \cite{Descotes-Genon:2013vna} are, of course, sensitive to $1/m_b$-corrections.

-We perform \emph{combined fits} of the form factors to the LCSR at low $q^2$ and the above mentioned lattice computation at high $q^2$.
-This serves to test the consistency of the two complementary methods and to provide form factor sets valid over the entire kinematical region.
-We extract the CKM element $|V_{\rm ub}|$ from $B\to(\omega,\rho)\ell\nu$ BaBar- and Belle-data using the $B \to (\omega,\rho)$ form factor predictions of this paper.
-This can either be viewed as an extraction of $|V_{\rm ub}|$ or as a check of the normalisation of the form factor when compared to global fits or $B \to \pi \ell \nu$ extractions.
-In addition to the form factors, the calculation of $B\to V\ell^+\ell^-$ observables involves \emph{non-factorisable contributions} from the weak hadronic Hamiltonian.
+We perform \emph{combined fits} of the FFs to the LCSR at low $q^2$ and a recent lattice computation at high $q^2$ \cite{Horgan:2013hoa,Horgan:2015vla}.
+This serves to test the consistency of the two complementary methods and provides FF sets valid over the entire kinematical region.
+We extract the CKM element $|V_\mathrm{ub}|$ from $B\to(\omega,\rho)\ell\nu$ BaBar- and Belle-data using the $B \to (\omega,\rho)$ FF predictions of this paper.
+This can either be viewed as an extraction of $|V_\mathrm{ub}|$ or as a check of the normalisation of the FF when compared to global fits or $B \to \pi \ell \nu$ extractions of $|V_\mathrm{ub}|$.
+In addition to the FFs, the calculation of $B\to V\ell^+\ell^-$ observables involves \emph{non-factorisable contributions} from the weak hadronic Hamiltonian.
 Some of these contributions have been recently computed within LCSR.
 Including all of these ingredients, we present SM predictions for the branching ratios and angular observables of $B\to K^*\mu^+\mu^-$ and $B_s\to\phi\mu^+\mu^-$.
 We also compare the prediction for the branching ratio of $B\to K^*\gamma$, that has been measured precisely at the $B$ factories, to the data.